keptn/keptn/GOVERNANCE.md

 ## Releases

-**TODO**

 Currently Keptn does not have fixed release schedule, instead a new Keptn version is released once substantial new features, bug fixes, and security hardenings have been merged into the master branch.

 Each repository has its own release process.
-We are in the process of making the release instructions publicly available.
+Release instructions for the main repository [can be found here](https://github.com/keptn/keptn/wiki/Release-Checklist).
 Only maintainers can do the releases.

 Releases are cut from release branches which are created just before the release.
-A release candidate (RC) is published for major and minor version increments.
+A release candidate (RC) might be published for major and minor version increments.

 ### Resources